You have an important appointment

 Tonometry measures the pressure inside the eye.
 During the exam, the optometrist will use an instrument called a tonometer to measure the eye pressure.

 This test is a complementary test for glaucoma.
-Most cases of glaucoma are diagnosed with a pressure exceeding 21 mm Hg.
+Most cases of glaucoma are diagnosed with pressures above 21 mm Hg.
 However, some people may have glaucoma with pressures between 12 and 22 mm Hg and others may not have glaucoma with pressures above these measurements.
-Eye pressure is unique to each individual and further testing is always necessary to make a diagnosis.
+Ocular pressure is unique to each individual and further testing is always necessary to make a diagnosis.

 The autorefractometer-keratometer.